 As the name indicates, a self-directed IRA is controlled entirely by the IRA owner, meaning you, as the owner, take on all tax liability.
 As an investor, you must diligently monitor investment opportunities to avoid a taxable event.
 In addition, this type of account also comes with a number of IRS rules and regulations—including prohibited transactions, indirect benefits, disqualified persons, and fair market valuations.

-At The Preferred Legacy Trust Company, we use our specialized experience and extensive knowledge to serve as custodian of our clients’ assets by guiding the management of their investments.
+At The Preferred Legacy National Trust Bank, we use our specialized experience and extensive knowledge to serve as custodian of our clients’ assets by guiding the management of their investments.
 We work alongside your accountants and attorneys to make the process